aadit-mahajan/artistify/README.md

 ## Overview
 **artistify** is a soundtrack generation system that takes a textual narrative, segments it into scenes, detects the emotional *vibe* of each scene, and assigns appropriate songs using semantic similarity.
 It integrates NLP-based processing with ESA vector space modelling and artist-specific lyric retrieval to recommend the best musical match for each scene.

+## Run Instructions:
+You will need a few API Keys to run this application as it makes use of three different services: ngrok, Spotify and Genius.
+Specifically you will need 2 ngrok tokens, one each for frontend API and backend API.
+Since this application is designed as a web application, this setup is a one-time setup and the rest is handled on request basis.
+The places where the API keys have to be added have been marked in the following files for your convenience.

+Once you have the API keys, add them to the following files:
+1. Spotify and Genius API keys have to be added to the ".env" file in the backend folder.
+2. Ngrok API keys have to be added to the docker-compose.yml in the main directory.

 ## System Objectives
 - Automatically generate scene-wise music assignments from a storyline.
 - Allow optional artist input to personalise the song recommendations.